immunise; immunisation; immunization; vaccine; vaccinate; needles; shots; travelling; travel; gardasil; HPV; papilloma; cervical; cancer;

 When to immunise for what?

-There are several immunisations that are recommended in Australia for people in Year 8 and Year 9.
+There are several immunisations that are recommended in Australia for people in Year 8.
 If you don't live in Australia, what you need depends on what you have already had, and where you live.
 Check with your doctor or local community health service.

 - If you have not been already immunised against hepatitis B, it is recommended that all young Australians be immunised between 10 and 13 years of age.